jamesgarriss/onering/generation/endurance-hope.md

 * Woodmen = 10 + Heart

 When Hope drops to the same level (or lower) as his Shadow Rating, then the hero is [Miserable](weary-miserable-wounded.md).

+If a hero's Hope score is reduced to 0, he is spiritually drained.
+A spent hero cannot bear himself to continue a struggle of any sort, and will flee from any source of danger or stress at the first opportunity, unless cornered and forced to fight.